Connect with others who understand.

 Sleep Aids

-Sleep aids are sometimes used to treat sleep problems in those with Alzheimer’s.
+Sleep aids are sometimes used to treat sleep difficulties in people with Alzheimer’s.
 Doctors prescribe these medications with caution because they can cause unwanted side effects.
-Suvorexant (Belsomra) is the only FDA-approved insomnia medication for people with mild to moderate Alzheimer’s.
-Side effects include sleep paralysis, impaired motor skills, and depression.
+Suvorexant is FDA-approved to treat insomnia and has been studied in people with mild to moderate Alzheimer’s disease.
+Side effects may include sleep paralysis, impaired coordination, unusual dreams, or worsening depression.

 4. Design a Doable Exercise Plan

-Several studies have found that people with Alzheimer’s can benefit from exercise.
-Regular physical activity helps keep the heart, joints, and muscles healthy.
+Several studies have found that people with Alzheimer’s may benefit from regular physical activity.
+Exercise helps keep the heart, joints, and muscles strong.
 In addition, researchers have found that physical activity helps older adults maintain muscle strength and balance, lowering the risk of falls.

 5. Aim for Healthy, Stress-Free Meals

-• Trouble recognizing the food on their plate as their memory and cognition (ability to think) decline
+• Trouble recognizing food as memory and thinking abilities decline

 6. Consider Clinical Trials for New Options